 Requirements Guidance 4.5.4 Criterion 4: GHG emission The agriculture sector is known as one of the sources of GHG emissions.
 The intent of this criterion is to support the national commitment by using a stepwise approach as listed in the indicators.
 Currently, reporting is only to the scheme owner.
 The reporting is not for the carbon value of the product.
 4.5.4.1 Indicator 1: This is the first step in familiarising the industry with greenhouse gases.
-Among the type and source of GHG emissions in a mill are Methane from ETP and Carbon dioxide from boiler and transportation (fuel combustion).
 4.5.4.2 Indicator 2: No further explanation for this indicator.
 4.5.4.3 Indicator 3: The information is to be reported to the scheme owner by using MSPO GHG Calculator based on the reporting period from January to December and submitted to the scheme owner by 31st March of the subsequent year.
-4.5.5 Criterion 5: Water The intent of this criterion is for the organisation to be aware that water, despite being a renewable source, Resources if not properly managed, could still result in shortages as well as deterioration in the quality of supply.
-The water management plan should include information on water sources, its usages and treatment involved; to optimise the water management and minimise water pollution.
+4.5.5 Criterion 5: Water Resources The intent of this criterion is for the organisation to be aware that water, despite being a renewable source, if not properly managed, could still result in shortages as well as deterioration in the quality of supply.
+The water management plan should include information on water sources, its usages, and treatment involved; to optimise water management and minimise water pollution.
 4.5.5.1 Indicator 1: The water management plan should be able to address the effects of water usage and the organisation's activities on water resources, as well as ensure there is no contamination of water resources.
 This can be part of a social impact assessment.
 4.5.5.2 Indicator 2: The main authority to be consulted for approval/agreement would be the state water authority as well as the Department of Irrigation and Drainage (at the district level).
-Approval may be in the form of licence/permit or documented agreement between the authorities and the organisation.

-Requirements Guidance 4.5.6 Criterion 6: Environmental conservation and protection The HCV approach is a tool for managing conservation values within a landscape.
+Approval may be in the form of licence/permit or documented agreement between the authorities and the organisation 4.5.6 Criterion 6: Environmental conservation and protection The HCV approach is a tool for managing conservation values within a landscape.
 It is widely used internationally and using it enables the Malaysian palm oil industry to maintain its position in the global market.

-Refer to the HCV Assessment Guidelines for the MSPO Standards.
+Requirements Guidance Refer to the HCV Assessment Guidelines for the MSPO Standards.
 4.5.6.1 Indicator 1: Refer to the HCV Assessment Guidelines for the MSPO Standards.
-4.5.7 Criterion 7: Zero The intent of this criterion is to ensure no fire is used for the disposal of wastes in mill activities.
-However, burning practices a response and mitigation plan should be established in case of any fire occurrences.
-4.5.7.1 Indicator 1: Fire risk assessment could be conducted to know the possibility of fire occurrence in the mill.
+4.5.7 Criterion 7: Zero burning practices The intent of this criterion is to ensure no fire is used for the disposal of wastes in processing facilities activities.
+However, a response and mitigation plan should be established in case of any fire occurrences.
+4.5.7.1 Indicator 1: Fire risk assessment could be conducted to know the possibility of fire occurrence in the site.
 Prevention, mitigation and response plan should be established with clear responsibilities.
 The response plan should be tested to know its practicality.